ptaylor/ppool/README.md

 * **-s, --size SIZE**: Sets the initial size of the process pool to be SIZE (default 1).
 * **-d, --delay MSECS**: The delay in milliseconds between checking the state of the pool (default 100ms).
 Lower values make the pool more responsive at the cost of higher CPU usage.
+* **-t, --time**: Sets a time period after which the process pool is emptied.
+Time can be specified in the following formats SS, MM:SS, HH:MM:SS.
 * **-b, --basic**: Use a basic version rather than curses based version.
 * **-l, --logdir DIR**: Stores logfiles in the DIR directory (default './ppool-logs').
 * **-r, --rmlogs**: Removes logs for processes that exited successfully leaving logs for processes that exited with a status > 0.